IRIN, the UN's humanitarian news service, reports that a group of women in Guinea are choosing health over tradition:

 Delegations led by women from each village converged on the central Guinean town of Lalya to speak about genital excision and participate in the declaration.
 All of Guinea’s ethnic groups practice genital cutting, despite a law that forbids it.

-Unfortunately, the Telegraph reports that a number of female medical students in England seem willing to put cultural traditions before health.
+Telegraph reports that a number of female medical students in England seem willing to put cultural traditions before health.

 Muslim medical students are refusing to obey hygiene rules brought in to stop the spread of deadly superbugs, because they say it is against their religion.